thavelick/wallabag-tiny-cli/README.md

 # Wallabag Tiny CLI

-A minimalistic CLI to add articles on a Wallabag instance.
+A minimal CLI to add articles on a Wallabag instance.

 ## Installation